 The Montana Department of Public Health and Human Services and the Governor’s Office recently released a new publication entitled, “Outbreak Response Protocols: K-12” https://dphhs.mt.gov/aboutus/news/2020/responseprotocolsforschools.
 Based on this new guidance document, and in collaboration with Lewis and Clark Public Health, we have made a change to our District protocol.

 Low Risk Symptoms:

-If the student has 1 new or unexplained Low-Risk Symptom and has had NO exposure to someone with COVID-19, student must stay home until 24 hours after symptom is gone without the use of fever/pain reducing medication.
+If the student has 1 new or unexplained Low-Risk Symptom and has had NO exposure to someone with COVID-19, student must stay home until 24 hours after symptoms are improving without the use of fever/pain reducing medication.

 If the student has 1 new or unexplained High-Risk symptom or 2 new or unexplained Low-Risk symptoms and has had NO exposure to someone with COVID-19, student must remain home until one of the following criteria are met:

 Wash your hands with soap and water for at least 20 seconds.
 According to the American Academy of Family Physicians, proper hand-washing remains the number one tool for reducing the spread of germs that cause illnesses like COVID-19.
 Another easy hygiene rule is covering your sneezes and coughs with a tissue, and then throwing the tissue into the trash.